appbaseio/Docs/content/docs/search/script/gettingstarted.md

     headers: Object
 }
 ```

 - `code` HTTP response status code
 - `body` represents the response body in string format.
-- `headers` Response headers in key/value format, where `key` represents the header name and `value` is the header value.
+- `headers` represents response headers in the key/value format, where `key` represents the header name and `value` represents the header value.

 > Note: The `response` property is not available in <b>Pre-Request</b> scripts.

 #### envs

 Environment variables specific to a request, which could be helpful to write conditional logic in a script.
 The `envs` object has the following properties:

 ```ts